Welsh Highland Railway: Control by the Festiniog Railway Company: 1934–1937

 In 1934, the company agreed to lease the line to the Festiniog Railway Company for 42 years.
 It was a disaster, with the FR forced to pay rent even if the WHR made a loss.

 The FR Co. attempted to change the line's fortunes by re-focussing on the tourist market.
-This included painting the carriages bright colours, including yellow and blue and promoting the Aberglaslyn Pass as a destination by renaming Nantmor station as Aberglaslyn.
+This included painting the carriages bright colours, including yellow and blue, and promoting the Aberglaslyn Pass as a destination by renaming Nantmor station as Aberglaslyn.
 They also tried to promote round trip (return) journeys, with passengers taking the standard gauge line to Dinas, travelling on the WHR and the Festiniog Railway to Blaenau Ffestiniog and then changing again to take the standard gauge railway to their original starting point.

-Despite these attempts, the FR Co. were unsuccessful, the last passenger train ran in 1936 and the last goods service in 1937.
+Despite these attempts, the FR Co. was unsuccessful: the last passenger train ran in 1936 and the last goods service in 1937.
 The early tourist industry did not provide sufficient visitors to make the railway pay, especially during the Depression.
-Competition from buses which ran a faster and more regular service from Caernarfon and Beddgelert also played a part.
+Competition from buses, which ran a faster and more regular service from Caernarfon and Beddgelert, also played a part.
 The last passenger train ran on 5 September 1936 and, in February 1937, the FR decided not to run the WHR again.